heiswayi/heiswayi.nrird.com/_posts/2015-10-01-php-using-native-password-hashing-api.md

 ### Compatibility issue

-If you are not using PHP 5.5, there is a [pure PHP compatibility library](https://github.com/ircmaxell/password_compat) available for PHP 5.3.7 and later.
+If you are not using PHP 5.5 or below, there is a [pure PHP compatibility library](https://github.com/ircmaxell/password_compat) available for PHP 5.3.7 and later.

 ### Salt